-People say that working at home is the perfect set-up because you earn an income without experiencing traffic and restrictive dress code.
+People say that freelancing and working at home is the perfect set-up because you earn an income without experiencing traffic and restrictive dress code.

 Yeah, right.
 That’s what I’ve thought of before I went freelance.
 So I set up my home office and got to be with my daughter, one of the reasons why I left a stable job where I got paid well but had not much time to see her grow up.